 3 Ways to Boost Your Credit Score FAST!

-Repairing a shoddy credit report requires time, but there are few steps you can take to expedite the process.
-Here’s what to do if you’re hoping to give your score a boost FAST.
+Repairing bad credit requires time but, there are few steps you can take to expedite the process.
+Here’s what to do if you’re hoping to give your credit score a boost fast.

 Pay down credit card debt.

 One of the only surefire ways to give your credit score a quick boost is to pay down any existing debt you may be carrying on a credit card.
 This will have an immediate (and positive) impact on your credit utilization ratio, which essentially involves how much credit you are using versus how much is actually available to you.

 Keep in mind, the move will only work if you pay down the debt then refrain from running up a big balance on the card.
 Issuers report current balances along with your payment status on a monthly basis so it won’t take long for these new charges to catch up to you.

 Errors on credit reports are actually more common than you may think so combing over your credit report can benefit your score if it is indeed being pulled down by someone else’s negative information.
 If it isn’t, the exercise can be instrumental in illustrating what you need to do to improve your creditworthiness.
 Most versions of reports point out what items are particularly detrimental to the person’s score.

 Everyone is entitled to a free credit report from one of the major bureaus – Experian, Equifax or TransUnion – each year, which can be obtained by visiting www.annualcreditreport.com.

 Commit yourself to making all your payments on time.